THEOplayer/react-native-theoplayer/doc/ads.md

 <summary>Android/AndroidTV</summary>

-The Android SDK is modular-based, so enabling Google IMA is limited to including the ima extension in gradle by enabling this flag in your `gradle.properties`:
+The Android SDK is modular-based, so enabling Google IMA is limited to including the ima extension in gradle by setting this flag in your `gradle.properties`:

 ```
 # Enable THEOplayer Extensions (default: disabled)